avnet-iotconnect/iotc-arduino-mchp-avr-sdk/src/INTEGRATION_NOTES.md

 # About

-This document is provided to describe th steps needed to integrate the iotc-c-lib into the project ino order to assist with future integration of iotc-c-lib updates.
+This internal document is provided to describe th steps needed to integrate the iotc-c-lib and make other changes to the existing files to make them work in the Arduino AVR environment.

+# AVR Library Changes

+iotc_http_request.cpp has an added function fixed_http_client_read_body(), which is a patched version http_request.c HttpClient::readBody so that it handles SQNHTTPRCV properly when returning ERROR when there is no data from the sever.
+If ERROR is received, -2 will be retruned and the main fetch loop should break.

+There are some buffer and fetch size related changes to accommodate for smaller chunks.

-# Integration Steps
+# C-Lib Integration Steps

-### Drop files directly into src
+### Drop c-lib files directly into src
 Since the Arduino environment is not flexible enough, we have to drop raw iotc-c-lib files from the core and device-rest api module into the SDK directly.